ytrkptl/face-rec-app-1/README.md

 The frontend is built using create-react-app.

-## Instructions for setting up the POSTGRES db
+## Instructions for setting up the POSTGRES db on Heroku

-- Assuming that you Heroku and add heroku-postgres add-on to your heroku project
+- If you are using Heroku and have added the heroku-postgres add-on to your heroku project

   - from the root of the folder
   - inside the terminal